Sam Bailey: Early career

+The X Factor (2013)

-In 2013, Bailey auditioned for the tenth series of The X Factor in front of judges Gary Barlow Sharon Osbourne, Nicole Scherzinger and Louis Walsh, singing Beyoncé's "Listen" in her room audition.
+In 2013, Bailey auditioned for the tenth series of The X Factor in front of judges Gary Barlow, Sharon Osbourne, Nicole Scherzinger and Louis Walsh, singing Beyoncé's "Listen" in her room audition.
 She received a standing ovation from all four judges afterwards, with Barlow calling her voice "incredible".
 She was given four "yeses" and progressed through to the arena auditions.
 She sang "Who's Lovin' You" and "Run To You" at the arena, gaining another standing ovation from the audience and bringing Scherzinger to tears.
 She received four yeses again.
 Bailey was placed in the "over 25s" category at "bootcamp" and was mentored by Osbourne.
 She successfully made it through to "judges' houses" and was later chosen by Osbourne for the live shows, along with Lorna Simpson and Shelley Smith.

 Following the eliminations of Simpson in week 1 and Smith in week 2, Bailey became the last over 25 in the competition.
 On 8 December, she made it to the final along with Nicholas McDonald and Luke Friend.
 On 14 December, she duetted with Scherzinger on "And I Am Telling You I'm Not Going".
 The following night, she sang her winner's single, a cover of "Skyscraper" by Demi Lovato.
 Later, having received more than 1 million votes over the course of the weekend, she was announced as the winner.
 When the voting statistics were announced on The X Factor afterwards, Bailey was revealed to have received the most public votes seven times out of ten.
 As the winner, she received a £1 million recording contract with Syco Music and the opportunity to support Beyoncé on the UK leg of The Mrs. Carter Show World Tour in February 2014.
 Bailey was reportedly due to support Beyoncé at ten shows, but that figure was cut down to just one due to The X Factor Live Tour.
 Her sole show with Beyonce was in Birmingham on 24 February 2014.

 A report by The Sun claimed that Bailey had "misled the public" by stating she had no previous singing experience, when in fact she had been performing on cruise ships, in clubs and at music festivals for several years.
-Bailey defended herself in an interview with the Leicester Mercury, stating: "I have been totally honest that I have sang for 20 years but never made it.
+Bailey defended herself in an interview with the Leicester Mercury, stating: "I have been totally honest that I have sang [sic] for 20 years but never made it.
 What's the problem with that?"
 An X Factor executive producer also revealed that Bailey had auditioned for the show's fourth series in 2007, but did not get past the first producers' round.